Compulsory meals package of FJD $871 is to be paid in local currency (FJD) upon arrival (subject to change).

 Oarsmans Bay Lodge - Sawa I Lau Caves Trip - 2 hours - with Oarsmans Bay Lodge (Mon-Sat)

-Day 3: Mantaray Island Resort - Sunset Tube Cruise with Mantaray Island Resort
+Day 3: Mantaray Island Resort - Sunset Tube Cruise (daily) & Guided Village Walk with Mantaray Island Resort

-Barefoot Manta Island Resort - Marine Biology Tour with Barefoot Manta Island Resort
+Barefoot Manta Island Resort - Conservation Safari including dedicated time with Marine Biologist & participation in conservation activity (daily) with Barefoot Manta Island Resort

 Day 4: Mantaray Island Resort - Swim with Manta Rays (valid May to Oct) OR Guided Snorkelling Trip with Mantaray Island Resort